 The Control of Substances Hazardous to Health Regulations 2002 places the following duties on employers:

-In addition to the legal requirements set out above, the Health and Safety Executive have produced guidance to assist pool operators to manage their pools safety.
+The Health and Safety Executive have produced guidance to assist pool operators to manage their pools safety.
 The guidance document is called HSG 179 Managing Health and Safety in Swimming Pools.
 The following is what this guidance says about training for staff:

 Seems pretty clear, doesn’t it?